bakerds/TTL2024/routing-security/README.md

         - Mp Export: multi-protocol export policy
         - Mp Default: multi-protocol default routing policy
         - Remarks: additional comments or notes visible to the public
-- **route-set**: a set of of IPv4 prefixes, IPv6 prefixes, and other route-sets that can be used in aut-num policy specifications
+- **route-set**: a set of IPv4 prefixes, IPv6 prefixes, and other route-sets that can be used in aut-num policy specifications
     - Route Set Name: the unique name of the route-set
     - Description: your organization's name and address, and any additional information about the route-set
     - Members: a list of IPv4 prefixes or route-sets to include